 A List of Coffee Beverages:

 My go-to morning coffee is the cappuccino which is equal parts espresso, steamed milk, and milk foam.
 Cappuccino is usually served in a large cup.
 I laughed a few times as the cup was as large as a small soup bowl.
 Depending on the barista, if they know you’re a tourist, they will put a design in the foam for you.
 There is definitely an art to this as I have seen some intricate designs.
-The one below was from a trip to Florence when we had a morning coffee by Santa Maria Novella.
+The one below was from a trip to Florence when we had a morning coffee at Santa Maria Novella.
 I thought it was adorable.
 Hope he wasn’t doing a portrait of me!

 Caffè – Espresso

-Caffe is a strong shot of espresso is also known a caffe normale.
+Caffe is a strong shot of espresso also known as a caffe normale.
 It is the main foundation of any coffee drink found in Italy.
 It is only served black unless you want a double which you would then order a doppio.
 This will be served with sugar and a tiny spoon.
 Depending on the café, you might get a biscuit along with it on the dish.

 How much caffeine is in a shot of espresso?
-One shot (an ounce) of espresso has 63 mg of caffeine, according to Department of Agriculture.
-By comparison, a regular cup of coffee averages from 12-16 mg of caffeine per ounce.
+One shot (an ounce) of espresso has 63 mg of caffeine, according to the Department of Agriculture.
+By comparison, a regular cup of coffee averages 12-16 mg of caffeine per ounce.